jisraelsen/dotfiles/README.md

-# Dot Files
+# Dotfiles

-These are config files to set up a system using [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh) on MacOS and Linux.
+These are the dotfiles I use for local and remote development MacOS and Linux.
+It is intended to be used with [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh).

 ## Installation